mrb0b1073/mrb0b1073.github.io/content/posts/otw/bandit/bandit1.md

 - Learn to use `cat` and `ls` commands.

 ## Solution
 First step is to learn basic Linux commands.
 How we can read files?
 How can we list files inside a directory?
-To achieve this goal, lets just type:
+To achieve this goal, let's just type:
 ```bash
 ls
 ```